 Its purpose is to reduce the carbon dioxide produced by ammonia.
 Mentioning that “the amount of CO2 corresponds to 1 or 2% of world emissions”, administrator Kai Mototaka explained that “ammonia can be used in another sector, in a new market for energy, energy production and maritime transport”, the that will allow the reduction of the amount of CO2, “not just 1 or 2%, but much more”, he added.

 To spur the requisite technological advancements, strict legislation supporting green ammonia is now required; legislation and technology must advance simultaneously.
 Furthermore, in order to expedite ammonia’s market preparedness, Europe must, as always, endeavor to integrate its operations into a global framework and collaborate with other stakeholders.

 Our work with green ammonia

 Universal Kraft works with green ammonia as an alternative to fossil fuels, providing the same functionality on a large scale.
 These green power alternatives are fundamental for a sustainable and complete clean energy transition.
 Universal Kraft has been working on alternative and innovative energy carriers and storage solutions for a number of years.
-To optimize the decarbonization potential of renewables for the generation of green hydrogen and ammonia we created the company Universal H2.
+We founded Universal H2 in order to maximize the decarbonization potential of renewable energy sources for the production of green hydrogen and ammonia.
 Discover all our projects here.